findscode/secret-santa-bot/README.md

 ### Launching

-To run client & server on localhost type `npm start` in a root folder.
+To run the bot on the localhost type `npm start` in a root folder.

 ```
 $ npm start